 "Oh...
 I'm sorry."

 "There was a storm that night," said Siku's mother.
 "We think he might have..."
-Her voice trailed off, not wanting to finish.
+Her voice trailed off, not wanting to finish that sentence.

 "It must be terrible losing a family member."
 Treke bowed her head, hoping her question didn't upset them too much.

-"The sea is harsh," Siku's uncle added, grabbing a bit of fish from the large dinner platter that sat on the floor in front of them.
+"The sea is harsh," Siku's uncle added, grabbing some fish from the large dinner platter in front of them.
 "Siku, you best be careful going out there.
 I wish you good luck, but don't die."

 "Yes, uncle Grahralauk.
 But umm, you know, mother..."
 Siku fiddled nervously with her hands.
 "I think I may consider living in Hulerin one day.
 There's someone I met there, and she's very nice."